 2.1.
 Examination location

 The study was conducted at Tanzania Livestock Research Institute (TALIRI), Uyole Centre, in the Southern Highlands Zone of Tanzania.
 The centre lies between latitude 8°53’S and longitude 33°39’E and it lies on 1798 metres above sea level.
-The average temperature is 23°c and December being warmest month with temperature of 26°c and lowest temperature is in July with around 6°c.
-The annual precipitation is 1200 mm and it commence from November to May.
+The average temperature is 23°C and December being warmest month with temperature of 26°C and lowest temperature is in July with around 6°C. The annual precipitation is 1200 mm and it commence from November to May.

 2.2.
 Animals and their Management